 But it was true love between me and quilting and I haven’t stopped since.
 Of course, as a self-taught quilter and sewists, learned the very hard way too many times to count.
 But I figure that makes me a much better teacher, because anything a student can mess up, I’ve already done myself, so I’m empathetic and nurturing about it.
 My classes are where we get to safely make mistakes because if we’re not making mistakes, we’re probably not being very creative, and what fun is that?

 Somewhere along this journey of yardage I made a baby, quit my day job as a newspaper reporter, started working as a freelance writer and editor, changed diapers, kept sewing and then got the bright idea to write a book.
 And then another.
 And then three more after that.
 From there I started writing magazine articles and submitting quilt designs.
 And got published!
 (And yes, that’s as thrilling as you might imagine it to be!)
 I even won an award or two along the way (also as thrilling as you might imagine–maybe more so!).

 Teaching and lecturing began working its way into my schedule and before I knew it I was actually making a living from what my husband believed would become a footstool.
 How about that!

 In 2011, I was in the throes of being laid off from the magazine we worked for when my partner, Melissa Thompson Maher, and I launched our own magazine.
-Generation Q Magazine is a lifestyle magazine for today’s quilter and sewist, and over five wonderful years we produced 24 issues with our small team of equally addicted Q-bies.
+Generation Q Magazine was a lifestyle magazine for today’s quilter and sewist, and over five wonderful years we produced 24 issues with our small team of equally addicted Q-bies.

 Oh, and that baby I stayed home for?
 That’s Samantha and she’s now 21 and is engaged to be married to a wonderful man, Nic.
-She has her own machine which is not a footstool either.
+She has her own machine, which is not a footstool either.
 When someone asks her what her mother does for living, she says, “Mama makes quilts.”